akilandasowmya/MICRO-EMOTION-RECOGNITION--HHO-ME-TRANSFORMER-DC-DBN/README.md

 o	Recall (weighted): 0.9160
 o	F1-Score (weighted): 0.9126
 •	Performance for individual classes was strong, with perfect F1-scores for 'surprise,' 'contempt,' and 'happiness,' while 'disgust' showed comparatively lower recall (0.50), suggesting it's a more challenging class.

+Requirements
+Python 3.x
+TensorFlow / PyTorch
+NumPy, OpenCV, Scikit-learn, Matplotlib

+Methodology
+The system performs preprocessing, feature extraction, optimization using HHO, classification using DC-DBN, and evaluation using standard metrics.

+Citations
+Please cite the original dataset papers when using CASME II, SAMM, or CAS(ME)².

+License
+This code is provided for academic and non-commercial research purposes only.